Makes about 2 cups

 Crushed red pepper flakes, optional

-Thyme leaves, optional
+Thyme leaves, optional for garnish

 Combine all of the ingredients in a large saucepan and bring to a boil.
 Lower the heat to a simmer and cook, stirring often, until the liquid reduces to just enough to glaze the apples and onions, about 30 minutes.
 Be sure to stir the bottoms and sides to keep the mixture from scorching.